 Geoffrey Hill is one of the best poets currently writing in English.
 Since the fifties he has produced a body of work that is both inspired and inspiring yet many readers are deterred from reading his work because of his reputation for difficulty.

 To read Hill is an enervating and infuriating process.
 He uses a variety of forms and styles to say the most astonishing things, commenting on everything from the nature of grace to Jimi Hendrix.His poetry is complex because he has complex things to say.
+In a recent interview he expressed the view that all of his work is, at root, concerned with the fate of his soul.
+A consistent thread running through his output is the ongoing interest in martyrs and their fate(s).
+He has also written that one of the basic functions of the poem is to 'memorialise' the dead.
+One of his finest and most humane poems is the one written in memory of Gillian Rose, the social theorist.

 Writing verse has always been a struggle for Hill and readers need to participate in that struggle with him to get the most from his work.
 Those who do this will find it impossible not to feel some affection for Geoffrey Hill.
 The infuriation comes from the almost casual aside that, when investigated, throws up a whole range of issues that can distract from the core of the work.
 'Triumph of Love' refers twice to Thomas Bradwardine and this turns out to be an intricate argument about the 'New Pelagian' controversy in the 14th century.
 The reader then has to decide how far to pursue this rather than just reading the poem.
-'The Orchards of Sion' contains several references to 'Atemwende' by Paul Celan or the use Celan made of this term in his 'Meridian' address.
+'The Orchards of Sion' contains several references to 'Atemwende' (breathturn) by Paul Celan or the use Celan made of this term in his 'Meridian' address.
 Either way, this does feel more than a little gratuitous.

 Hill's religious beliefs (very High Anglican) and political views (he has described himself as a 'hierarchical Tory') are idiosyncratic but you don't need to share these in order to get a lot from his work, his poetry is immensely varied in form and subject matter (he is also our most accomplished nature poet).
+One of the key features of Hill's politics is his patriotism and his nostalgia for a Britain that never actually existed.
+His Toryism doesn't sit well with his anger at the poverty of his grandparents which demostrates a keen solidarity with those who are impoverished by the forces of Capital.

 Hill is very, very serious about poetry but this cannot be separated from his faith.
 He has written that the poet should look to create a shock of semantic and ethical recognition at the same time.
 To his credit, most of Hill's work achieves this difficult task.